Insured-Retirement-Institute/Template/profile/README.md

 Specifications can be downloaded directly from the [repository](/Specifications).

 ## Current specifications
 Pending resolution of certain open questions, the Producer CanSell and ActivityStatus APIs are not and will not be included on this platform.
-Users will be notified if and when these APIs are added to the platform.”
+Users will be notified if and when these APIs are added to the platform.
 <!-- This section is commented out and won't show up -->
 <!--